whaleclub/api/source/index.html.md

 }
 ```

-> List all available markets
+> Request a list of all available markets:

 ```shell
 curl "https://api.whaleclub.co/v1/markets"